 Resilience in front of a ransomware attack

-In the case of answering any previous question negatively, clients may consider performing a Red Team Scenario focused on Ransomware Simulation exercises.
+In the case that some of your answers were “no”, you may consider performing a Red Team Scenario focused on Ransomware Simulation exercises.
 In the particular case of Ransomware Simulation exercises we suggest two differentiated stages:

 - Red Team Scenario: Performing activities included in a Ransomware Simulation exercise by replicating a realistic targeted ransomware attack.

-- Gap-Analysis.: One advisor analyses how our client defensive layers have detected, contained and recovered assets during the Red Team Scenario Identifying improvement possibilities you can implement.
+- Gap-Analysis.: One advisor analyzes how our client defensive layers have detected, contained and recovered assets during the Red Team Scenario identifying improvement possibilities you can implement.

-Anyway this is only a particular Red Team Scenario, but In the case of considering a Red Team exercise, do not hesitate to let us know and we will help you to define the best Red Team Scenario to your company profile.
+This example is only one particular Red Team Scenario, but if you are interested in doing a Red Team exercise, do not hesitate to let us know.
+We will help you define the best Red Team Scenario for your company profile.

 Red team FAQs

-A Red Team exercise is the design and execution of an offensive operation aimed to simulate a certain Malicious Actor to verify the organization’s defensive layers, allowing that way identifying not only high/critical risk vulnerabilities but also testing the real detection and response capabilities provided by the organization.
+A Red Team exercise is the design and execution of an offensive operation aimed to simulate a certain Malicious Actor.
+This can verify the organization’s defensive layers and identify not only high/critical risk vulnerabilities but also testing the real detection and response capabilities provided by the organization.

 What is the difference between pentesting and red teaming?

-While a penetration test usually is constrained by a particular scope and focused mainly on vulnerabilities, a red team service should not be scope limited and at the same time that maintains the focus on resilience rather than on vulnerabilities.
+While a penetration test usually is constrained to a particular scope and focuses mainly on vulnerabilities, a red team service should not have a limited scope but at the same time maintain focus on resilience rather than on vulnerabilities.